 - French yogurt cake with berries: This cake benefits from a resting period and can be made up to two days in advance.
 Wrap tightly in plastic wrap and store at room temperature until you serve it.

-Round out the meal with fresh fruit and a berry punch, both of which can be prepared in advance.
+Round out your Mother’s Day brunch with fresh fruit and a berry punch, both of which can be prepared in advance.

 - Picnic chicken salad: Feel free to use rotisserie chicken in this recipe and make the sandwich filling up to a day in advance.